We record our podcast on unceded Algonquin Territory.

 Bad + Bitchy is an intersectional feminist podcast with our hottest takes on the latest in politics, social issues and pop culture.
 With episodes like, “Blame It On the Racism," and, “The Frenemies of Feminism,” you can be sure there'll be a spirited debate amongst the three co-hosts, Amy, Erica, and Erin.

 Rent and Receipts

 Misogynist of the Week

-Listening to Bad + Bitchy podcast may result in uproarious public laughter, a generalized rage directed at our systems and institutions, and the desire to do something — anything — to make this world a better place not just for white women, but the entire spectrum of folks who don’t identify as an old white guy.
+Listening to Bad + Bitchy podcast may result in uproarious laughter, a generalized raging at our systems, and the desire to do something — anything — to make this world a better place; not just for white women, but the entire spectrum of folks who don’t identify as an old white guy.
 Expect moments of discomfort, of having your ideas challenged, and discussion of our menstrual cycles.

 About the Hosts